Table of contents here.

 This pegmatite is full of large crystals of quartz, feldspar, muscovite, and accessory minerals.
 Such large crystals do not form from slow cooling alone.
 The magma from which they form must also be rich in water vapor, which greatly lowers its viscosity.
 This water vapor also accounts for the presence in pegmatites of minerals such as mica that include water in their crystal structure.

 Pegmatites are thought to form from the very last part of a granitic magma chamber to crystallize, and so they tend to contain unusual minerals containing incompatible elements.
 Incompatible elements are elements having a combination of ionic radius and electrical charge that is significantly different from those of the more common rock-forming elements.
 As a result, these elements are reluctant to enter ordinary rock-forming minerals as a trace constituent.
 For example, manganese is nearly identical to iron in its charge and ionic radius, making it a compatible element, and it commonly substitutes for iron in iron-bearing minerals.
 This is why distinctive manganese minerals are not terribly common, even though manganese is a fairly abundant element.
 Boron, on the other hand, has a charge and radius unlike the more common elements, making it an incompatible element.
-It tends to concentrate in the residual magma fluids that form pegmatites, which therefore often contain tourmaline or other distinctive boron minerals.
+Though a very rare element, it tends to concentrate in the residual magma fluids that form pegmatites, which therefore often contain tourmaline or other distinctive boron minerals.
 Other incompatible elements found in pegmatites include lithium, beryllium, fluorine, tin, niobium, tantalum, and certain lanthanide metals.
 The unusual composition makes pegmatites attractive to prospectors, and there are many old mines in the Tusas Mountains.

 One such mine is the Joseph Mine, located just a couple of miles north of the small resort of Ojo Caliente.
 We saw a panorama of the hilly terrain north and west of the resort earlier in this chapter.
-This terrain is underlain mostly by Precambrian metarhyolite, amphibolite, and schist, intruded in numerous locations by pegmatite dikes.
+This terrain is underlain mostly by Vadito Group metarhyolite, amphibolite, and schist, intruded in numerous locations by pegmatite dikes.
 The Joseph Mine itself is located in a large pegmatite plug that has intruded the boundary between metarhyolite and amphibolite outcrops.
 The mine takes the form of a sizable open pit.